 Preference for Specific Applicants

-Any applicant applying to the PA Program from these two universities who meet the admission requirements will be offered an interview.
+Any applicant applying to the PA Program from either of these two universities and who meet all admission requirements will be offered an initial interview.
 This does not guarantee acceptance to the program.
+Applicants from Canisius University are very strongly encouraged to be active with the Pre-Health Center advisement

 No preference is given to New York State residents or based on any other criteria.
 This program is an equal opportunity program and does not discriminate based on age, gender, sexual orientation, race, or military service.